How to use this blog

 How do we choose a venue?

-So, how do we choose a venue?
+So, how do you choose a venue?
 Many couples choosing a humanist ceremony decide to have the whole day (ceremony and reception) in one place and this has lots of practical advantages (not having to move your guests from A to B being a big one!)
 Because humanist ceremonies are non-religious (I should stress here that they are never anti religious!) a church building isn't usually an option.
-But there are so many other places to choose from - hotels, historic buildings, stately homes, National Trust properties or Historic Scotland properties etc....
-Not to mention many lovely outdoor places - in fact, you have the whole of Scotland at your disposal and don't forget that an authorised Humanist Celebrant can conduct a legal marriage anywhere (yes, anywhere!) in Scotland without the need for a civil licence!
+But there are so many other places to choose from - hotels, historic buildings, stately homes, National Trust properties or Historic Scotland properties.
+Mind you, please note that Historic Scotland have decided that weddings will now only be allowed at 21 of their 300+ properties and if you need more information about this, phone the wedding team on 0131 668 8686

 Choosing the right venue is as much about the right 'feel' of the place as it is about the practicalities (size, location, cost and so on).
 You may be looking for something formal or something informal or something in between, but there's a huge choice out there, from the elegant splendour of The George Hotel Edinburgh to the rustic charms of Comrie Croft!